 - Salt & Black Pepper, to taste

-- Take chicken out the fridge 30mins before you start.
+- Take chicken out the fridge at least 30mins before you start.

 - Combine all of your herb butter ingredients and place to one side.